theolivenbaum/resin/README.md

 Has latch-free writing | &#9989; |   |   |   |
 Has pluggable storage engine | &#9989; |   |   |   |

-ResinDB, a full-text search engine/document database, is designed to be used as a fast data store, a cache-replacement, an index to your database/store and a component of a distributed database.
+ResinDB is a full-text search engine/document database designed to be used as

+- a data store
+- a cache-replacement
+- an index to your database/store
+- a component of a distributed database

 ResinDB's architecture can be compared to that of LevelDB or SQL Server LocalDB in that they all run in-process.
 What sets ResinDB apart is its full-text search index and latch-free writing.